 Who do you want to share resources with?
-Your school colleagues as a whole, a subject-based group of teachers, administration, the Board of Ed, students in a particular class or project group, parents, etc. Pick a real audience that you can connect with by creating ongoing resource tool.
+Your students, a subject-based group of teachers, an individual you’re collaborating with, administration, the Board of Ed, students in a particular class or project group, parents, etc. Pick a real audience that you can connect with by creating ongoing resource tool.

 - What information do you want to share?
 What info do they want and need?

 - How best to reach them?
 Do they read their email?
 Do they use RSS feed readers?
 Will they read a newsletter if you email them a link now and then?
 Do you have school mailing lists, forums or a learning managment system that people have really bought into and are using?

 - Consider multiple ways to distribute the same content.
 Anything with an RSS feed will give you multiple ways to reach people.
 They can subscribe via email, an RSS feed reader and content can be embedded in any site that supports an RSS feed widget (blogs, wikis, LibGuides, etc.)

 What sharing tools are your favorites AND are easy for others to use?
 Pick something that your audience can refer back to over time, a tool that will let a well curated collection can grow.
 Some ideas: a Pinterest board, a Scoop.it collection, a Padlet board, a collection on EdShelf, a tumblr blog, LibGuides, a newsletter site, etc.

 Whatever tools you decide to use, make sure you install the apps on your mobile devices so you can easily share content on the go.
 And also add bookmarklets for the tools to your browsers.
 This makes it quick and easy to new content to the tool you’re using.